phuein/Babylon.js/materialsLibrary/readme.md

 ﻿# Materials library

-To get a detailled tutorial, please read the [documentation](http://doc.babylonjs.com/tutorials/How_to_create_a_material_for_materialsLibrary)
+To get a detailed tutorial, please read the [documentation](http://doc.babylonjs.com/tutorials/How_to_create_a_material_for_materialsLibrary)

 For every material, you can find a detailled documentation [here](http://doc.babylonjs.com/extensions) under **materials library** tag.

 ## Using a material from the library

-You can find multiple materials that just works with Babylon.js in *dist* folder.
-To use then, you only need to reference the associated .js file and use the new provided material:
+You can find multiple materials that just work with Babylon.js in the *dist* folder.
+To use them, you only need to reference the associated .js file and use the new provided material:

 ```
 var simple = new BABYLON.SimpleMaterial("simple", scene);